bdulac/bdulac.github.io/_posts/2014-10-28-web-components-polymer.md

 </p>
 <ul>
 	<li>
-	If the definition of components becomes standard, <em>Polymer</em>-written components will have to be adapted (is the tag has just to be removed, a slightest pain)
+	If the definition of components becomes standard, <em>Polymer</em>-written components will have to be adapted (a slightest pain if the tag has just to be removed)
 	</li>
 	<li>
 	If the definition of components stays an implementation-specific feature, Web components will be a real mess